isabella232/document-services.en/help/usecases/nda.md

 Organizations collaborate with external contributors to build their services and products.
 A non-disclosure agreement (NDA) is an important of these collaborations.
 It binds all the parties from releasing any confidential information that might damage either entity.

-The most widely-used NDA format is a PDF document.
+The most widely used NDA format is a PDF document.
 Organizations prepare an NDA and send it to all parties.
 Then, once everyone has signed, they initiate the contract.
 In a high-velocity team, manual PDF creation slows the progress.

 With Adobe Document Services, you can generate PDF documents on the fly using dynamic data.
 Document Services offers a suite of PDF tools, including Adobe Document Generation API to automate [NDA creation](https://www.adobe.io/apis/documentcloud/dcsdk/nda-creation.html).